Pearson-Higher-Ed/design/c/application-header/beta/index.md

       Use this when the consuming application contains a list of courses for the current user.
     contents:
       - type: wide image
+        src: ./assets/basic.mode.png
+        caption: |
+          The desktop version of the basic mode header.
+(Note: Normally the mobile view would be used at this width, it has been compressed for illustration purposes.)
+      - type: narrow image
-        src: ./assets/basic-mode-480.png
+        src: ./assets/basic.mode.mobile.png
-        caption: The basic header with a course list in the mobile menu
+        caption: Mobile version with the course listing.

   - type: section
     name: Course Mode

   - type: two column
     text: |
-      At desktop sizes this is similar to the Basic Header.
+      At desktop sizes this is identical to the Basic Header.

       The Mobile Menu gains an "All Courses" link and any local navigation for the course.

       The Course Mode also offers the ability to enable a light theme.

       Use this mode when a user launches a specific product (such as Revel, Pearson Reader, etc.) with local navigation.